swiftlang/swift-org-website/documentation/cxx-interop/index.md

 This section describes how to safely work with C++ references and view types in Swift.

+## Working With Non-Copyable C++ Types

+This section describes strategies for working with non-copyable C++ types.

 ## Using C++ Standard Library from Swift